clemsonciti/rcde_workshops/intro_picotte/02-accessing-picotte.md

 ## Remote login (SSH)

-To be able to run commands on Palmetto from your own machine, you will first need to log in.
+To be able to run commands on Picotte from your own machine, you will first need to log in.
 We will login via **SSH** which will provide us a shell on Picotte's login nodes.